digingbil/jpagelocker/README.md

 Requirements:
 -------------
-The plugin is tested only on Jooml!
+The plugin is tested only on Joomla!
 3.9+ with PHP version 7.3+ and 7.4+.
 I cannot guarantee that it will work on anything else.

 Installation:
 -------------